Passport

 Visas

 Visa requirements depend on the countries you will be visiting and the nationality of your passport.
-Most nationalities will not require a visa for visiting South Africa and Botswana and can purchase a tourist visa upon arrival for countries like Zimbabwe and Zambia.
+Many nationalities will not require a visa for visiting South Africa and Botswana, and can purchase a tourist visa upon arrival for countries like Zimbabwe and Zambia.
 Some countries like Kenya and Tanzania require that you apply for a tourist visa in advance, via their embassies or consulates in your home country.
 It is your responsibility to find out whether you need a visa or not and to obtain the necessary visa if needed.
 Here are some helpful links:

 List of countries exempt from visa for South Africa